MotionCharacter: Fine-Grained Motion Controllable Human Video Generation: Methodology

 \textbf{Image-Video Training Strategy.} To improve the model's generalization across different visual styles, we combined image and video data in training.
 While realistic videos effectively capture human portraits, they struggle with stylized and artistic content, such as anime.
 To bridge this gap, we incorporated around 17,619 styled portrait images as static 16-frame videos by replicating each image to simulate a motionless sequence with a motion intensity of 0.
-This approach addresses the challenge of generalizing to stylized portraits by expanding the model's exposure to a wider spectrum of visual characteristics, including variations in texture, color, and artistic exaggeration common in non-realistic styles.
+It provides a crucial ``zero-intensity calibration" for our motion control module.
+Training on these static sequences enables the model to learn a robust ``motionless" state representation, which anchors the zero-point of the continuous motion intensity spectrum.
+This calibration contributes to generating smooth, predictable transitions from complete stillness to dynamic action.
+Moreover, this approach addresses the challenge of generalizing to stylized portraits by expanding the model's exposure to a wider spectrum of visual characteristics, including variations in texture, color, and artistic exaggeration common in non-realistic styles.
 By training on both static styled images and dynamic realistic videos, the model learns to preserve identity traits across photorealistic and stylized visual representations, improving its ability to generalize across different visual styles.

 \textbf{Overall Objective.} The total learning objective combines the Region-Aware Loss, which captures dynamic motion in high-activity regions, and the ID-Consistency Loss, which ensures identity consistency across frames.
 This dual objective guides the model to preserve both identity and motion fidelity in the generated videos.
 The total objective function, $\mathcal{L}_{\text{total}}$, is defined as: